imkhan3/PDF-to-AudioBook-Video/Readme.txt

 Goal of this project:
-Convert PDF to readable
+Convert PDF to readable text
 Convert text to speech
-Video of pages as it's being read
+Create a video of the pages as it's being read